 If they didn’t find some way of easing their conscience the emotional pain would prevent them from continuing in their present course of action.
 It is only later when they start to feel guilty about what they have done, that they realize their attempt at self-justification was only a rationalization.

 Mishlei teaches a person to question his motives at the time of his act.
 If he takes the perspective of his Creator, he will realize that what he is doing is wrong.
 Instead of waiting to feel guilty after the fact, he will look to Hashem to help him make an honest appraisal and before his choice has been made.

 (1) Only Hashem can discern ulterior motives.
-A man may be kind, honest, and humble, and yet be motivated by a desire for recognition and praise. (מלבי”ם)
+A man may be kind, honest, and humble, and yet he may be motivated by a desire for recognition and praise. (מלבי”ם)

 (3) In every situation where there are choices to be made, a person has an instinctive preference that comes to his mind.
-He will be subconsciously motivated to go with that option instead of evaluating all the options on their validity and rightness.
-A person doesn’t realize the bias and foolishly thinks his choice is pure.
+He will be automatically motivated to go with that option instead of evaluating all the options on their validity.
+Typically, a person doesn’t realize the bias and foolishly thinks his choice is pure.
 But only Hashem can look at the available choices with a totally pure and unbiased view. (הגר”א)